VoodooSMBus/VoodooRMI/README.md

 | `TrackstickDeadzone` | 1 | Minimum value at which trackstick reports will be accepted.
 This is subtracted from the input of the trackstick, so setting this extremely high will reduce trackstick resolution |
 | `MinYDiffThumbDetection` | 200 | Minimum distance between the second lowest and lowest finger in which Minimum Y logic is used to detect the thumb rather than using the z value from the trackpad.
 Setting this higher means that the thumb must be farther from the other fingers before the y coordinate is used to detect the thumb, rather than using finger area.
 Keeping this smaller is preferable as finger area logic seems to only be useful when all 4 fingers are grouped together closely, where the thumb is more likely to be pressing down more |

+Note that you can use Rehabman's ioio to set properties temporarily (until the next reboot).
+`ioio -s RMIBus ForceTouchEmulation false`

 ## Building
 1) `git submodule update --init --recursive`
 2) Build within XCode